To our neighbours in Queens Head Street, Packington Street, Raleigh Mews & Gough House.

 Commencing on the 26th March 2017 and continuing every two weeks from the on the Project Team will be available between 16:30 and 17:00 to answer any question that neighbours may have regarding the project.
 Please feel free to come along to the 160 Packington Street Site Office at these times.

 Project Manager – Richard Squires C & P Ltd email – firstname.lastname@example.org

 Refurbishment of 160 & 162 Packington Street, 46 Essex Road along with a new build extension situated off of Queens Head Street.

-All such work is undertaken in consultation with the local authority, Martins Properties and neighbouring tenants plus we will provide an onsite liaison person (details below).
+All such work is undertaken in consultation with both the Building owner and neighbouring tenants plus we will provide an onsite liaison person (details below).

 Planned & Current Works

-The site is fully running now with works being undertaken to both the new building on Queens Head Street and internally to 162 Packington Street.
-Current construction activities during May include.
+The site is fully running now with various works being carried out to both the new building off of Queens Head Street and internally to 162 Packington Street.

 Health & Safety

 Faithdean PLC take the health & Safety of all staff, operatives and the general public very seriously and are proud to be associated with the Considerate Constructors Scheme, improving the image of Construction.

 We have now had four internal Health & Safety inspections carried out with no incidents to report.
 If you have any concerns please contact our site management team, we are based in the side office in 160 Packington Street.